yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/installation.rst

 Installation
 ############

-In order to install PostLogistics WSBC module, make sur you have the following requirements and Odoo dependencies on your system.
+In order to install PostLogistics WSBC module, make sure you have the following requirements and Odoo dependencies on your system.

 ************
 Requirements